lightamadi-stack/BugSigDBcuration/Semen-Microbiota-in-Men-with-Abnormal-Sperm-Parameters/README.md

 ---

 ## 📘Study Overview
 This study investigated the relationship between the semen microbiome and alterations in sperm parameters in men presenting for fertility evaluation or vasectomy consultation.
 Using 16S rRNA sequencing (V1–V2) and ANCOM-BC differential abundance testing, the authors compared semen microbial communities across three a priori defined group contrasts: overall semen analysis parameters, sperm motility, and sperm concentration.
-The study is the largest semen microbiome study published to date (n = 73) and identified a small set of microbial species — notably Lactobacillus iners and members of the genus Pseudomonas, as potentially associated with abnormal sperm parameters.
+The study is the largest semen microbiome study published to date (n = 73) and identified a small set of microbial species, notably Lactobacillus iners and members of the genus Pseudomonas, as potentially associated with abnormal sperm parameters.

 ---